rassaire/dmo-gpm-tutorial/tutorial5.md

 ```
 ## Marginalise model of shape and pose of multiple object famlies

- One would like to obtain the shape model only or the pose model only.
+One wishes to obtain the shape model only or the pose model only.
- The marginalisation property of a Gaussian process allows to obtain the distribution for a specific feature class.
-[Single shape ad pose  models](tutorial4.md)  is calculated by specifying the erefence of the specifi object family, from shape models and shape cane be computed as discussied in [tutorial 4](tutorial.md).
+ The marginalisation property of a Gaussian process is used to obtain the distribution for a specific feature class.
+The [shape and pose model](tutorial4.md) is computed by specifying the origin of the specific object family, from the shape and pose models can be computed as discussed in [tutorial 4](tutorial.md).
  We can obtain this distribution, by calling the marginal method on the model.
-We compute the shape and pose model of the humerus.
+We calculate the shape and pose model of the second object.

  ```Scala
     val referenceDomainWithPoseParam=DomainWithPoseParameters(secondObjectReference,